Pablo-Molla-Charlez/AnomalyGPT/multinode/README.md

   <img src="figs/public_password_masked.png" width="900">
 </p>

-* Ensure the permissions of the .ssh directory and authorized_keys file are correct:
+* Ensure the permissions of the .ssh directory and authorized_keys file are correct in both containers:

 ```
 chmod 700 ~/.ssh